 Now the US’s fourth largest city, Houston is home to a hip, young, urban population, beautiful parks and excellent museums.
 There are 10 waterways located in the city, and most of the parks are set in this bayou atmosphere that give fitness and nature enthusiasts a pleasant atmosphere.

 Hotel we recommend: Marriott Marquis Houston

-In nearby Aurora (10 min from Denver International Airport and 25 minutes from downtown) the brand new Gaylord Rockies Resort and Convention Center opened its doors last week— inviting all to find your sanctuary.
+In nearby Aurora (10 min from Denver International Airport and 25 minutes from downtown) the brand new Gaylord Rockies Resort and Convention Center opened its doors recently— inviting all to find your sanctuary.